 (a)(b)(c): The facility provided ICE Directive 11087.1 for compliance review which mandates, "The FOD shall ensure that detainees are provided instructions on how they can privately report incidents of sexual abuse or assault, retaliation for reporting sexual abuse or assault, or staff neglect or violations of responsibilities that may have contributed to such incidents to ERO personnel.
 The FOD shall ensure that detainees are provided with instructions on how they can contact the DHS/Office of the Inspector General (OIG) (or, as appropriate, another public or private entity which is able to receive and immediately forward detainee reports of sexual abuse or assault to agency officials) to confidentially and, if desired, anonymously, report these incidents.
 The FOD shall implement procedures for ERO personnel to accept reports made verbally, in anonymously, and from third parties and promptly document any verbal reports."
-During the onsite audit the Auditor observed the DHS-prescribed Sexual Awareness Notice, SAAPI pamphlets, Consulate posters, DHS OIG posters with address for written correspondence, ICE Detention Reporting and Information Line (DRIL) poster and CRISIS Rape and Sexual Abuse National hotline numbers within intake area, processing area and holding room cells.
+During the onsite audit the Auditor observed the DHS-prescribed Sexual Awareness Notice, SAAPI pamphlets, Consulate posters, DHS OIG posters with address for written correspondence, DRIL poster hotline numbers within intake area and holding cells.
 The DHS-prescribed Sexual Awareness Notice and SAAPI pamphlets were displayed in English and Spanish, but the facility did have the capability to print this information which is included in the National Detainee Handbook.
-While onsite the Auditor successfully called the DRIL and CRISIS numbers.
-Interview with PSA Compliance Manager, the

-Designee on Detainee Reporting Sexual Abuse, confirmed that if a detainee wanted to make a private call, they would be taken to an interview room for privacy.
-Interviews with five G4S staff confirmed that reports would be accepted verbally, in writing, anonymously and from third parties and would be documented immediately.
+While onsite the Auditor successfully called the OIG and DRIL numbers.
+Interview with the SDDO/PSA Compliance Manager confirmed that if a detainee wanted to make a private call, they would be taken to a separate room for privacy.
+Interviews with two ICE staff confirmed that reports would be accepted verbally, in writing, anonymously, and from third parties and would be documented immediately.